chuckz1321/Machine-Learning/README.md

 ###### 5th Dec, 2017

-Recently,  I finised the program in Sumec.
+Recently,  I finished the program in Sumec.
 Though there will be many issues to settle,
 I want to learn something new in order to prepare the Master's degree and make me not be so bored.
 By the way , I can also practice the writing skills in the meanwhile beacuse the IELTS exams is coming LOL.